truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/UpdateHASCALE.md

 ---

 {{<enterprise>}}
-This procedure only applies to SCALE Enterprise (HA) systems.
+This procedure only applies to TrueNAS Enterprise (HA) systems.
 If attempting to migrate from CORE to SCALE, see [Migrating from TrueNAS CORE]({{< relref "MigratingFromCORE.md" >}}).
 {{</enterprise>}}